To Arrange An Appointment

 (65) 6836 5167

-Melanoma Treatment
+Melanoma Surgery and Treatment

 What Is Melanoma?

-Melanoma is a form of skin cancer that begins in the cells that produce melanin, the pigment that gives skin and hair their color.
+Melanoma is a form of skin cancer that begins in the cells that produce melanin, the pigment that gives skin and hair their colour.
 While defined as the most serious type of skin cancer, melanoma is easily curable when detected early, having a 5-year survival rate of up to 99%.
 Left untreated, the cancer can spread to the lymph nodes and nearby organs.

-Who’s At Risk of Melanoma?
+Who Is At Risk of Melanoma?

 Certain factors contribute to a heightened risk of developing the condition: